-If GIT examination cannot be undertaken immediately, collect the entire GIT (including all content, like fish bones, otoliths and all other food or non-food remains for additional studies into prey and/or marine debris ingestion) and freeze at -20'C for subsequent gross pathology, diet, parasitology, debris and biotoxins analysis.
+If GIT examination cannot be undertaken immediatly, collect the entire GIT (including all content, like fish bones, otoliths and all other food or non-food remains for additional studies into prey and/or marine debris ingestion) and freeze at -20'C for subsequent gross pathology, diet, parasitology, debris and biotoxins analysis.
 Specific protocols exist for the collection of samples for micro- and nano-plastic ingestions.

-Examination of cranial region and thorax
+Examination of head and neck region, and thoracic organs